iagoleal/iagoleal.github.io/content/unposts/dynamic-programming.md

 meaning that you will have to find a route going through other cities.
 Also, there is a risk that the llamas will stop to sing at any time and just go back to their usual behaviour of eating grass throughout the mountains.
-This prompts you to decide to take the shortest path to Cuzco possible.
+This prompts you to decide to take the shortest possible path to Cuzco.

 The above description is an instance of finding the shortest path in a graph.
 In it, we represent each city by a graph node and a direct routes between two cities